Street markets in London: Early regulation

-Section six of the Metropolitan Streets Act 1867 effectively prohibited street trading:
+Section six of the Metropolitan Streets Act 1867 (30 & 31 Vict. c.
+134) effectively prohibited street trading:

 No goods or other articles shall be allowed to rest on any footway or other part of a street within the limits of this Act, or be otherwise allowed to cause obstruction or inconvenience to the passage of the public, for a longer time than may be absolutely necessary for loading or unloading such goods or other articles.

 Following public meetings and press criticism, the act was amended within weeks.
-Section one of the Metropolitan Streets Act Amendment Act 1867 exempted traders:
+Section one of the Metropolitan Streets Act Amendment Act 1867 (31 & 32 Vict. c.
+5) exempted traders:

 The sixth section of the Metropolitan Streets Act, 1867, prohibiting the deposit of goods in the streets, shall not apply to costermongers, street hawkers, or itinerant traders, so long as they carry on their business in accordance with the regulations from time to time made by the Commissioner of Police, with the approval of the Secretary of State.

 Whilst the legal threat to the livelihoods of traders had receded, street traders were now subject to regulation by the police.
 The police required that stalls were no more than 9 ft wide 3 ft deep and 4 ft apart from each other.
 Where the police deemed a stall to be obstructing the public highway, they could be confiscated and traders would need to pay for the storage along with a fine.